Teaching Strategies

 - Women’s Suffrage (revision): Understand the history of the fight for women’s votes, including its roots in abolition and the key role played by many Black activists.

-Check out the entire Black studies unit on BrainPOP, which has been significantly expanded in recent years.
+Check out the entire Black History unit on BrainPOP, which has been significantly expanded in recent years.

 Asian-American and Pacific Islander History and Culture